cornelis-61/esp32_Captdns/main/README.md

 I setup this code by using existing code and modify it, so it can be easily copied into the official Toolchain of Espressif in the Version esp-idf-v2.0-rc1.
+(smnd96: now it is building with idf 4.0)

 I started this project with a post in esp32.com